tnaganawa/tungstenfabric-docs/ContrailNetworkingPrimer.md

 Greenfield onboarding uses ZTP feature of each device, with DHCP and TFTP.
 By its nature, it is most suited when fabric-manager is used for out-of-band management, and most likey used for fabric-only purpose.
  - when devices are onboarded with this method, underlay bgp will be configured by fabric-manager, so features such as maintenance mode is also available.

-When brownfield onboarding is used, it only configure overlay bgp, and VN or VPG when overlay objects are configured.
+When brownfield onboarding is used, it only configures overlay bgp, and VN or VPG when overlay objects are configured.
  - it can most likely be used when in-band management is needed, such as vRouter integration case, or dhcp ZTP is not available for some reason